Can Language Models Handle a Non-Gregorian Calendar? The Case of the Japanese wareki: CalendarConversion

-\cref{fig:calendar_conversion_detail} shows the results of the Calendar Conversion: from Gregorian to \wareki (left) and from \wareki to Gregorian calendar (right).
-While Japanese-centric models perform near-perfect conversions in both directions, English-centric models exhibit greater variance across models and eras, generally showing inferior performance.
-Nevertheless, some English models, such as LLaMA3.1-8B, demonstrate high accuracy in simple conversions.
+\cref{fig:calendar_conversion_detail} shows the results of \textsc{CalendarConversion}: from Gregorian to \wareki (left) and from \wareki to Gregorian calendar (right).
+While Japanese-centric models, GPT-4o, and DeepSeek V3 perform near-perfect conversions in both directions, English-centric models exhibit greater variance across models and eras, generally showing inferior performance.
+Nevertheless, some English models, such as Llama3.1-8B, demonstrate high accuracy in simple conversions.
 In certain cases, such as Mistral-7B for the Taishō era, models succeed in only one conversion direction, highlighting asymmetries in their learned representations.